Rofiatu/mongo_project/README.md

-Thw aim of this project was to try my hands on noSQL with a focus on MongoDB.

-In this project, I obtained a sample json sales data from Kaggle and imported into my mongo db.
+In this project, I obtained a sample json sales data from Kaggle (https://www.kaggle.com/datasets/shrashtisinghal/mongo-db-datsets?select=sales.json) and imported into my mongo db.
 Afterwards, I did the following:

 - Attempted to query my db to obtain certain KPIs (primary purpose of this was to be able to validate the correctness of the file imported into Tableau for visualisation)
 - Downloaded the sales document from my db in json format